 Born in 1922 in Victoria, B.C., Hudlin served as an umpire in his home province for more than 40 years.
 Though he was a skilled baseball player as a teenager, Hudlin didn’t begin umpiring until after he hurt his back playing soccer in 1951.
 Two years later, he started umpiring Little League Baseball and in 1956, he began working senior men’s contests.
 Known for his good humor and sense of fairness, Hudlin evolved into one of his province’s most respected umpires and he was elected president of the Victoria District Umpires Association in 1963 and served in that post until he founded and became the first president of the B.C.
 Baseball Umpires Association in 1974, a position he retained for five years.
 Read more HERE.

-Canadian Baseball Hall of Fame to launch Induction Weekend......
+The Canadian Baseball Hall of Fame and Museum is......

 - View All